thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 2:00PM on 9 December 2025, or as the situation change.

 - Flood alert: River Leadon catchment
-- High river levels today may lead to flooding.
+- Rising river levels today may lead to flooding.

 Locations most affected will be low lying land and roads near rivers.
 Flooding may affect low lying land and roads adjacent to the River Leadon.
 Locations that may be affected include Ledbury, Much Marcle, Staunton, Tibberton and Wedderburn Bridge may now be impassable.
 Water is over the road at Upleadon Court.

-Further rainfall is forecast over the next 48 hours which may see river levels rise further.
+Further rainfall is forecast over the next 24 hours which may see river levels rise further.
 We are closely monitoring the situation.

 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 9:00AM on 09 December 2025 or as the situation changes.
+This message will be updated by 9:00AM on 10 December 2025 or as the situation changes.

 - Flood alert: River Avon in Worcestershire
 - High river levels today may lead to flooding.